leaflabs/libmaple/docs/source/hardware/maple-ret6.rst

 .. _maple-ret6-nrst-pb4:

-* **Reset and PB4 tied together**: The Maple's reset line is also connected to PB4, which is labeled on the silkscreen as pin 43.
+* **Reset and PB4 tied together**: The RET6 Edition's reset line is also connected to PB4, which is labeled on the silkscreen as pin 43.
   Thus, attempting to use pin 43 as a GPIO may reset your board.
 This has other implications.
 Since PB4 is also the JTAG NJTRST line, this prevents the :ref:`JTAG <jtag>` "reset halt" command from